syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/web-services/java.md

 ## Importing Word Document

+As the Document editor client-side script requires the document in SFDT file format, you can convert the Word documents (.dotx,.docx,.docm,.dot), rich text format documents (.rtf), and text documents (.txt) into SFDT format by using this Web API.

-The following code converts the Word document to SFDT file and sends the converted SFDT to client for importing Word document in DocumentEditor.
+The following example code illustrates how to write a Web API for importing Word documents into Document Editor component.

 ```java
     @CrossOrigin(origins = "*", allowedHeaders = "*")